Samsung chief Lee Jae-yong is acquitted of financial crimes related to 2015 merger

-SEOUL, South Korea (AP) — A South Korean court acquitted Samsung Electronics Chairman Lee Jae-yong of financial crimes in relation to a contentious merger between two Samsung affiliates in 2015 that tightened his grip over South Korea’s biggest company.
+SEOUL, South Korea (AP) — A South Korean court on Monday acquitted Samsung Electronics Chairman Lee Jae-yong of financial crimes involving a contentious merger between Samsung affiliates in 2015 that tightened his grip over South Korea's biggest company.

-The ruling by the Seoul Central District Court on Monday could ease the legal troubles surrounding the Samsung heir less than two years after he was pardoned of a separate conviction of bribing a former president in a corruption scandal that toppled a previous South Korean government.
+The ruling by the Seoul Central District Court could ease the legal troubles surrounding the Samsung heir less than two years after he was pardoned of a separate conviction of bribery in a corruption scandal that toppled a previous South Korean government.

-Prosecutors had sought a five-year jail term for Lee on the charges of stock price manipulation and accounting fraud.
+Prosecutors had sought a five-year jail term for Lee, who was accused of stock price manipulation and accounting fraud.
 It wasn’t immediately clear whether they would appeal.
-Lee had denied wrongdoing over the current case, saying that the 2015 merger was part of “normal business activity.”
+Lee had denied wrongdoing in the current case, describing the 2015 merger as “normal business activity.”

+Lee, 56, did not answer questions from reporters as left the court.
+You Jin Kim, Lee's lawyer, praised the court for confirming that the merger was legal.

+Lee, a third-generation corporate heir who was officially appointed as the chairman of Samsung Electronics in October 2022, has led the Samsung group of companies since 2014, when his late father, former chairman Lee Kun-hee, suffered a heart attack.

-Lee served 18 months in prison after being convicted in 2017 over separate bribery charges related to the 2015 deal.
-He was originally sentenced for five years in prison for offering 8.6 billion won ($6.4 million) worth of bribes to former President Park Geun-hye and her close confidante to win government support for the 2015 merger, which was key to strengthening his control over the Samsung business empire.
+Lee Jae-yong served 18 months in prison after being convicted in 2017 over separate bribery charges related to the 2015 deal.
+He was originally sentenced for five years in prison for offering 8.6 billion won ($6.4 million) worth of bribes to then-President Park Geun-hye and her close confidante to win government support for the 2015 merger, which was key to strengthening his control over the Samsung business empire and solidifying the father-to-son leadership succession.

 Credit: AP